denten-books/plain-text/main.md

 analog systems are "dense" and "undifferentiated to the extreme [@goodman_languages_1968, 159-164]."
-Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input into discrete semantic units.[^ln13-goodman] Painting, unlike music and language cannot be reduced to discrete semantic units, and would be more of an analog system under that definition.
-The language of cubist painting that gestures toward discrete atomic components that underly all visual form can be seen as an attempt to move paining from an analog to a digital art form.
+Written language and music notation, by this definition, are digital systems par excellence, having the property of reducing the undifferentiated, analog input (human thought) into discrete semantic units (text or musical notation).[^ln13-goodman] Painting, unlike music and language cannot be reduced to discrete semantic units, and would be more of an analog system under that definition.
+In this light, the language of cubist painting, which reconstructs shape into its discrete atomic components, can be viewed as an attempt to move paining from an analog to digital art form.
+The digital image, reduced to pixels of uniform shape and size, takes the logic of cubism to its ultimate conclusion.

 [^ln13-goodman]: Goodman differentiates between "syntactic" and "semantic" density.
 Some notational systems like writing and the decimal system are,